6vedant/TaskManagementSDK/README.md

 ```
 This code snippet demonstrates the basic usage of the TaskManagementSDK library.

+## Android Studio App Example
+Please checkout the [Android app](https://github.com/6vedant/swift-for-android-task-management-app) that uses this SDK to build a simple Task Management App.

 ## SCADE App Example
 Please checkout the [SCADE app](https://github.com/6vedant/TaskManagerApp) that uses this SDK to build a simple Task Management App.

 ## Contribution